A storage device is considered to be in the permanent device loss (PDL) state when it becomes permanently unavailable to your ESXi host.

 Typically, the PDL condition occurs when a device is unintentionally removed, or its unique ID changes, or when the device experiences an unrecoverable hardware error.

-After registering the PDL state of the device, the host stops attempts to reestablish connectivity or to issue commands to the device to avoid becoming blocked or unresponsive.
+After registering the PDL state of the device, the host stops attempts to reestablish connectivity or to send commands to the device.

-The host automatically removes the PDL device and all paths to the device if no open connections to the device exist, or after the last connection closes.
+If no open connections to the device exist, or after the last connection closes, the host removes the PDL device and all paths to the device.
 You can disable the automatic removal of paths by setting the advanced host parameter Disk.AutoremoveOnPDL to 0.
-See Set Advanced Host Attributes.

 If the device returns from the PDL condition, the host can discover it, but treats it as a new device.
 Data consistency for virtual machines on the recovered device is not guaranteed.